King of Conservation: Caesar Kleberg

 As second in command for operations of the entire ranch, Kleberg brought the first nilgai, a large antelope, to Texas.
 He helped foster the ranch’s crossbreeding program that developed the Santa Gertrudis, a breed of cattle suited to the hot, humid environment.
 He bought the colt that became known as Old Sorrel, whose progeny included the first registered American quarter horse.
 Kleberg’s friend Max Hirsch, a noted horse trainer, guided the family into thoroughbred racing, which culminated in 1946 when Assault won racing’s Triple Crown.
 Caesar Kleberg had died a few weeks earlier at 73.

 Tom Lea, who wrote The King Ranch in 1957, said, “No man who ever rode the King Ranch pasture numbered as many friends of as many kinds as ‘Mister Caesar.’
-He lived as a bachelor at the ranch for 46 years devoting to it his astute judgement, his keen wit and his genial heart.”
+He lived as a bachelor at the ranch for 46 years devoting to it his astute judgment, his keen wit and his genial heart.”
 Caesar Kleberg and the King Ranch remain great examples of private conservation efforts using science to conserve and improve game and nongame wildlife.

 In his will, Kleberg set aside $10,000 for the preservation of wildlife in Kenedy and Kleberg counties.
 In 1981, the Caesar Kleberg Wildlife Research Institute opened in Kingsville at the Texas A&I campus he helped establish.
 Acknowledging private landowners’ contributions to conserving wildlife, the institute conducts habitat ecology and wildlife biology research across South Texas for game and nongame wildlife.